hexaguin/Coursera_Capstone/docs/index.md

 ## Introduction
 Calgary is home to a vibrant culinary scene, and breakfast restaurants are no exception.
 However, while some areas (such as 17th ave) are nearly saturated in gourmet breakfast establishments, others are nearly devoid of anything other than fast food chains.
 If an up-and-coming Calgarian chef wanted to establish their very own breakfast joint, which communities would be most suitable?
 In other words, which communities in Calgary have the highest unmet demand for breakfast?
 ## Data
 [Foursquare](https://developer.foursquare.com/) will be used to gather data on the current selection of breakfast restaurants in Calgary.
-Foursquare provides data on different types of restaurants in a given area, as well a number of highly useful statistics on any given restaurant via the [details endpoint](https://developer.foursquare.com/docs/api/venues/details):
+Foursquare provides data on different types of restaurants in a given area, as well a couple of highly useful statistics on any given restaurant via the [details endpoint](https://developer.foursquare.com/docs/api/venues/details):

 * Hours of opperation (`hours`), a key factor in determining whether a restaurant serves breakfast
 * Popular times (`popular`), useful for determining if people actually go there for breakfast